Keep Head, Hands and Feet Warm: Myths Galore

 There’s an old saying: “If your feet are cold, put on a hat.”
 That’s no myth.

-Heads hands and feet are no different than any other part of your body.
-The way to keep them comfortable is to add or subtract layers as conditions dictate.
+Head, hands and feet are no different than any other part of your body.
+The way to keep them comfortable is to add or subtract layers as external conditions dictate.

 On your face, nothing beats a fleece-lined neoprene mask (I have nicknamed mine “Hannibal Lecter”) topped with a thick fleece neck warmer.
 Goggles cover and protect your eyes better than glasses.